KanyinsolaAdeleye/KanyinsolaAdeleye/README.md

 - 🤔 &nbsp; I am currently working remotely as a Data Analyst at SunFi.
 - 🏦 &nbsp; I use ```.PowerBi```,``` .xls```, ```.sql``` daily.
-- 💼 &nbsp; I have a strong Educational background in Mathematics with a GPA of 3.48/4.00.
+- 💼 &nbsp; I have a strong educational background in Mathematics with a GPA of 3.48/4.00.
 - 🌱 &nbsp; Learning more about Business Analytics
 - ⚡️ &nbsp; Fun fact: I like Gymnastics.